ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/sync-adapters-lesson/README.md

 So far we've been able to incorporate a lot of really cool features into our apps, including sending and receiving data from our device.
 This is very useful with today's constantly connected world.
 Unfortunately, we've had to do all of this manually, so far.
 Luckily, Android provides a very handy feature called the `SyncAdapter` that works to run synchronization operations without a bunch of manual work.

-> Check: Ask the students for examples of where/when we would want our apps to sync data.

 ***